Doreen - South

 Doreen - South has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Changes to local infrastructure significantly influence an area's performance.
-One major project has been identified by AreaSearch that may impact the area: Mernda Community Hospital, River Run, Aspect Mernda, and Mernda Rise Estate are key projects.
-The following details those likely to be most relevant.
+A single project has been identified by AreaSearch as potentially impacting this area.
+Key projects include Mernda Community Hospital, River Run, Aspect Mernda, and Mernda Rise Estate.
+The following details those projects likely to be most relevant:.

 Professional plan users can use the search below to filter and access additional projects.